securefederatedai/openfl/docs/get_started/quickstart.rst

 Defining your own data loader
 *****************************

 Now let's look at the OpenFL :code:`PyTorchDataLoader` and see how by subclassing it we are able to split the MNIST dataset across collaborators for training.
-You'll find the follow defined in :code:`src/dataloader.py`.
+You'll find the following defined in :code:`src/dataloader.py`.

 .. code-block:: python